appacademy/jump-start/jumpstart-files/part3/enumerables_exercises.md

 # Enumerable Exercises

 0. Write a method, `#words_with_a`, that accepts an array of strings as an argument.
-It should return the number of strings that have an 'a' in them
+It should return the number of strings that have an 'a' in them.

   ```ruby
     words_with_a(["enumerables", "are", "cake!")) == 3